-(1) Be sure that the device is in compliance with ASME B30.20 and ASME BTH-1 and includes an ASME tag, and
+Be sure that the device is in compliance with ASME B30.20 and ASME BTH-1 and includes an ASME tag.

-(2) Insist the seller provide documentation that demonstrates the design was accomplished by a qualified person.
-A PE sealed drawing is a credible way to prove qualification.
+Insist that the seller provide documentation demonstrating that the design was accomplished by a qualified person.
+A PE-sealed drawing is a credible way to prove qualification.

-KTM Solutions designs and delivers professionally engineered mechanical systems including fixtures, mezzanines/platforms, box girder beams, and BTH devices.
+KTM Solutions designs and delivers professionally-engineered mechanical systems including fixtures, mezzanines/platforms, box girder beams, and below-the-hook (BTH) devices.
 Our products are designed specific to each application, in compliance with ASME standards.
 We offer CE markings for devices delivered to the European Union.
-All services include PE sealed engineering documentation for your customer's compliance records.
+And all of our services offer PE-sealed engineering documentation for your customer's compliance records.